-In today’s economic climate, employment law issues are often covered through within the media.
-Recently, the Toronto Star covered a story regarding a group of translators for Able Translations whom alleged that they had either been denied payment for services rendered or had had that payment delayed for several months following the services’ completion.
+In today’s economic climate, employment law issues are often covered in the media.
+Recently, the Toronto Star covered a story regarding a group of translators for Able Translations who alleged that they had either been denied payment for services rendered or had had that payment delayed for several months following the services’ completion.

 This week’s blog post takes this issue into context and explores the changing landscape of employment law with regard to the distinction between employees, independent contractors and dependent contractors.

 Taking a look at the scenario with Able Translations specifically, it’s important to acknowledge the situation in which a large number of employed translators are in.
 The translators working for Able Translators specifically were mostly immigrants to Canada, which would make them more susceptible to being taken advantage of.
 Navigating Canadian employment standards can be difficult even for citizens and is often best left to a professional.
 When the translators for Able Translations went to the Ministry of Labour to collect the unpaid wages, they were unable to collect as the Ministry of Labour informed them that they were not protected by Ontario’s employment laws given their status as independent contractors.
 With the Ministry of Labour unable to assist, those who had legitimate claims for unpaid wages had no course but to either accept the loss of wages or pursue legal action through the courts.

 In Ontario, what are the pros and cons of proceeding with a claim in the face of being classified as an independent contractor?